SAG Infotech Official Tax Blog Big Discount for Tax Experts

 Audit Conclusion

 The registered person or taxpayers will be informed within 30 days of audit completion.
-Post Completion all findings and their reasons, as well as the registered taxpayer’s rights and obligations, has to be communicated within these thirty days period.
+Post Completion all findings and their reasons, as well as the registered taxpayer’s rights and obligations, have to be communicated within these thirty days period.

-Depending on the findings the section 73 or section 74 under CGST ACT 2017 have provisions that empower a proper GST Official to order immediate stern action against miscredited or wrongly claimed ITC as well as underpaid or wrongly refunded or not paid tax credit.
+Depending on the findings section 73 or section 74 under CGST ACT 2017 have provisions that empower a proper GST Official to order immediate stern action against miscredited or wrongly claimed ITC as well as underpaid or wrongly refunded or not paid tax credit.

 3. Special Audit By Higher Authority GST Officials

-The Section 66 of CGST Act, 2017 equips the Assistant Commissioner or any higher rank officer in the GST Department to nominate a chartered accountant or a cost accountant (Auditor) in light of any discrepancies noted in liability as well as manipulation in a transaction to evade tax.
+Section 66 of CGST Act, 2017 equips the Assistant Commissioner or any higher rank officer in the GST Department to nominate a chartered accountant or a cost accountant (Auditor) in light of any discrepancies noted in liability as well as manipulation in a transaction to evade tax.
 These manipulations include practices like:

 The above conditions will attract the privy eyes of the GST officials.
-And as such with the approval of the GST Commissioner, a notice can be sent to the taxpayer in question or the individual registered person to get an audit done by one of the CA’s or the Cost accountant (Auditor) nominated by the Commissioner.
+As such with the approval of the GST Commissioner, a notice can be sent to the taxpayer in question or the individual registered person to get an audit done by one of the CA’s or the Cost accountant (Auditor) nominated by the Commissioner.
 The CA will then carry a thorough audit of the record and account books of the individual or group under scrutiny.

 Read Also: Quick Guide: How to Register for a GST Practitioner on GSTN Portal?